-To help foster continuing education in the hospitality sector, in 2019 the CVB developed the Greater Palm Springs Tourism Foundation to create additional scholarship opportunities and implemented a Certified Tourism Ambassador™ (CTA) program for hospitality employees and community volunteers.
-The CTA program provides resources and training to further equip program participants with skills and knowledge they need to deliver a higher quality of customer service to visitors.
+To help foster continuing education in the hospitality sector, in 2019 VGPS developed the Greater Palm Springs Tourism Foundation to create additional scholarship opportunities and implemented a TEAM GPS program for hospitality employees and community volunteers.
+The TEAM GPS program provides resources and training to further equip program participants with skills and knowledge they need to deliver a higher quality of customer service to visitors.

-A coordinated strategy led by the CVB focuses on impactful feeder destinations and leverages assets throughout all nine cities to grow international travel to Greater Palm Springs.
-The CVB works with offices fulltime in the UK, Australia, France, Germany and China and with offices in South Korea, India, Italy and Scandinavia on special projects to reach travel agents, tour operators and receptive operators.
-Additionally, the CVB reaches out to international consumers through media relations and FAMs.
+A coordinated strategy led by VGPS focuses on impactful feeder destinations and leverages assets throughout all nine cities to grow international travel to Greater Palm Springs.
+VGPS works with offices fulltime in the UK, Australia, France, Germany, and China and with offices in South Korea, India, Italy, and Scandinavia on special projects to reach travel agents, tour operators and receptive operators.
+Additionally, VGPS reaches out to international consumers through media relations and FAMs.